rohit-uf/tech-docs/sso/keycloak.md

 4. Create an administrator user and go to the console
 5. Create a new realm
 6. Create a new client:
-  1. Goto Clients -> Import client
+  1. Goto Clients -> Create client
-  2. From SSO Plugin, download `Service Provider Metadata XML` file
+  2. From SSO Plugin, Goto
   3.

 ## Configuration